angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 find what I needed which, out of 53 cards left in deck is a 95.6% chance according to the hypergeometric calculator I just shoved some numbers into.

-*Editors Note: you also get 7 looks if you just mulligan lmao - d8dk32*
+> You also get 7 looks if you just mulligan lmao
+>
+> &mdash; d8dk32

 Ah well, that's the risk of those keeps.
 And it was a sweet hand.
 Even on turn 4 facing double :card[Spirit of the Labyrinth] I felt favoured.
 It was only when